futres/fovt/README.md

 3. Import and add terms to OBA.
 4. Import terms to FOVT, and import to <a href="https://geome-db.org/workbench/template"> GEOME</a> see @JDeck88.

-### Term Requests
+## Term Requests

 New term requests can be made by creating an issue.

+Please provide:
+1. anatomical feature
-Please provide anatomical feature, anatomical points and/or anatomical axis, and measurement (e.g., width, length, etc.).
+2. anatomical points and/or anatomical axis
+3. measurement (e.g., width, length, etc.)
+4. reference for measurement

 ## Versions